 Food Price Report

-Every December a team of University of Guelph researchers release the Food Price Report.
+Every December a team of University of Guelph, and now Dalhousie University, researchers release the Food Price Report.
 The report reflects on last year’s results and predicts where Canadian food prices are headed for the upcoming year, bringing food research to the public.

 Food Price Report 2016